Level of Study

 Objectives and Content

-- explain how a numerical model is built up and how numerical schemes and grids influence the behaviour of the model
+- knows how a numerical model is built up and how numerical schemes and grids influence the behavior of the model

-- use numerical models as a tool to solve dynamical problems in meteorology or oceanography
+- can use numerical models as a tool to solve dynamical problems in meteorology or oceanography

 Required Previous Knowledge